laserjobs/sha256sw/readme.md

 S = 0^256
 ```

-we obtain a freestart fixed point.
+this produces the unique freestart fixed point for the corresponding

----
+message schedule.

 ## Standard-IV message problem

-The standard SHA-256 IV is fixed:
+For standard SHA-256:

 ```text
 H = IV_FIPS
 ```

-and the message is unknown.
+is fixed while the message is unknown.

-The corresponding problem is:
+The problem becomes:

 ```text
 Find M such that: